A Jewel In The Desert

 Different tours vary in price, but expect to pay around A$100 per person for 5 hours.

-A really magnificent structure made with materials sourced from all over the world including marble, gold, pearl and millions of crystals incorporated throughout the design.
-Workers and companies from many different countries were also employed.
+An absolutely magnificent structure made with materials sourced from all over the world including marble, gold, pearl and millions of crystals incorporated throughout the design.
+Workers and companies from many different countries were employed.
 It boasts the world’s biggest chandelier and the largest hand made carpet.
-I suggest you go see this Mosque for yourself.
-Don’t miss it.
+Don’t miss seeing this Mosque.

 Last but not least, I must address the Dress code in this country.
 It is very important to avoid offending the locals and respect the customs here, by dressing conservatively.
 Also, to be allowed entry into some locations, be sure to check requirements to avoid disappointment.
 For example, to go inside the Emirates Palace everyone must have legs and arms covered, no exposed skin, no shorts and no open shoes.
 The male I was with was given a Kandoura (an ankle length Arab garment) to wear because he had shorts on.